Andrew-Carl/Pump-it-Up-Data-Mining-the-Tanzania-Water-Table/README.md

 # Models:

 So far I have run five models on the data.
 I have run a K-Nearest Neighbors model, a Logistic Regression, a Random Forest with balanced classes, a Random Forest with a grid-search, and a Gradient Boosting Classifier.
-My score so far have been:
+My F-1 scores so far have been:

 - KNN = 0.662
 - Logistic Regression = 0.736